 If a job candidate or employee sues your business for harassment, discrimination, or wrongful termination, then employment practices liability insurance (EPLI) can cover the cost of your legal fees, as well as the cost of a settlement or judgment.

-Example: A real estate agent accuses your agency of routinely giving male agents the properties with the highest commissions.
-She initiates a gender discrimination lawsuit against your company and you turn to EPLI to cover your legal costs and eventual settlement.
+Example: A real estate agent accuses an agency of routinely giving male agents the properties with the highest commissions.
+She files a gender discrimination lawsuit against the company, which uses its EPLI policy to cover legal defense costs and pay a settlement to the agent.